“Welcoming surf, yoga and spa resort on a glorious golden beach, with kids club and four restaurants”

 - Yoga shala

-Spread throughout the resort in a linear stacking fashion, the immaculate suites come in 3 categories.
+Spread throughout the resort in a linear stacking fashion, the immaculate suites come in three categories.
 Junior Suites consist of a spacious bedroom and ensuite bathroom.
-Larger Premium Suites have a separate living area, too, while Prestige Suites (where we stayed in great comfort) have 2 bedrooms, 2 bathrooms and a living room apiece.
+Larger Premium Suites have a separate living area, too, while Prestige Suites (where we stayed in great comfort) have two bedrooms, two bathrooms and a living room apiece.
 All have ocean views and a private terrace or balcony.
 In the interiors expect a light contemporary palette, sofabeds in the living rooms, white walls and marine-coloured cushions.

 Well-designed bathrooms are shower only as a water-saving measure.
 Each suite has a kitchenette, too.

-For larger families or parties of friends, there are 4 duplex one-bedroom Bungalows on the beachside of the resort, with small private gardens.
-Four Villas have 3 bedrooms each, plus a large kitchen-living area, and a terrace and garden.
+For larger families or parties of friends, there are four duplex one-bedroom Bungalows on the beachside of the resort, with small private gardens.
+Four Villas have three bedrooms each, plus a large kitchen-living area, and a terrace and garden.
 Both categories have direct beach access.

 - Air conditioning